cul/dlst-studio/_pages/open-lab.md

 Since the Columbia University Libraries Studio’s founding in 2013, its primary vehicle for engaging in its mission has been the “Open Lab.”
-This continues to this day, as, between CUL Studio Butler and CUL Studio Lehman, Open Labs constitute up to 18 hours of programming a week.
+This continues to this day, as, between Studio Butler and Studio Lehman, Open Labs constitute up to 18 hours of programming a week.
 Nevertheless, the concept can be opaque and can discourage new members from attending.
 What follows is a description of an Open Lab in the form of a FAQ.  {: .lead}